jekkos/find3-openwrt-scanner/README.md

 Initially I wanted to use airodump but for some reason it always stopped the packet capture (probably a driver issue).
 This issue was caused by the alternative ieee80211 rtl8xxx linux driver that did not seem to be very stable for my specific hardware.

+The scripts can now also be installed using a prepackaged ipk added here in the (release)[https://github.com/jekkos/find3-openwrt-scanner/releases/tag/v1] section.

 ## Configuration ##

+## OpenWrt build instructions ##

+If you want to include these scripts in your custom OpenWrt build, you should do the following

+* Open `feed.conf.default` the Openwrt repository folder and add `src-git find3 https://github.com/jekkos/find3-openwrt-scanner.git` to the bottom of the file.
+* Then type `./scripts/feeds update find3 && ./scripts/feeds install`
+* When this command is completed, you should see a new entry under the `Utilities` section after starting `make menuconfig`.
+Then choose to include in the base image or to build as a package only.

 ### wireless driver + monitor mode ###
 To enable the dongle in OpenWrt, first install the wifi driver